bayganik/mmGame-Engine-Raylib-ECS/README.md

 ## Update June 06, 2024
-    Added a ContentManager to load assets.
+    Added a ContentManager to Scene for uniform access to assets.
 Assumes you have a folder named "Assets".
-You can changed that by updating BaseContnetFolder property
+    You can changed that by updating BaseContnetFolder property.

         ContentManager.Load<Texture2D>("Image/xxxxx.png");    //looks for png for file  "Assets/Image/xxxxx.png" ContentManager.Load<TiledMap>("Map/Desert.tmx");      //looks for Tiled map tmx file